Klingsor and Amfortas

 motif may be regarded as a distant derivative of the Grundthema that opens the prelude to the first act.
 Prelude to Act II - Knappertsbusch, Bayreuth 1962

 duration 2 minutes)

 he second act, including the prelude, is the only act in all of Wagner's music-dramas that begins and ends in the

 same key.
 It is the black key of b minor, a key that was associated with magic in the Ring.
 This choice of key for

 Klingsor's music may not be fortuitous; in fact, the key sequence and dramatic action of the first two sections of the act (up to the Kiss) parallel part of an opera by Meyerbeer.

 Figure 2.
 Amfortas' suffering as it appears in the Act

 1 Transformation Music.

-he music of the second act may be characterised as a parody and distortion of the music of
+he music of the second act may be characterised as a parody and distortion of the music of the first act,

-suffering and desire, through which Klingsor and Kundry are related to Amfortas.
+desire, through which Klingsor and Kundry are related to Amfortas.